stumpwm/mahogany/heart/README.md

 The foreign code will interface with this library through a series of callbacks, which are orgainized based on their purpose.

+## Output callbacks
+This set of callbacks handls when outputs are added and removed.
+Outputs usually correspond to physical monitors, but they can also be VNC connections or other means of displaying a chunk of pixels.

++ **output_added**: Called when a new output is added.
++ **output_removed**: Called when an output is removed.

 ## Seat (input) callbacks
 This set of callbacks handles input events